Cyberes/MatrixGPT/README.md

 - 🕒 means the API timed out.
 - ❌ means the bot encountered an exception.
 - ❌ 🔐 means there was a decryption failure.

+## TODO

+- [ ] Dalle bot
+- [ ] Fix the typing indicator being removed when two responses are generating